pisinger/measure-latency-to-azure-endpoints-with-pwsh/Readme.md

 + Direct Connectivity allowing TCP 443 outbound (or the custom port you defined)
 + DNS Client Resolution
-- Proxy Support not tested in depth
+- Proxy Use not tested in depth
 ```

 `You could also replace the pre-defined Azure Endpoints by some other M365 endpoints, or just to any endpoint you are interested in, as well changing the connecting port.`